-I'm a little in love with this.
+“There's no need to buy a waffle iron for these bad boys.
+These are made straight in a griddle pan and they're delicious!
 I was trying different ways of cooking waffles, and looked at a griddle pan and thought… Aha!
 You know what, it works like a charm. ”

 Place your griddle pan over a high heat, add the extra teaspoon of butter and as soon as it’s melted pour in the waffle batter and spread it around to fill the pan.
 You could also make smaller waffles, if you prefer – you’ll need to do 2 at a time.

 Lower the heat to medium-low and cook the waffles for around 6 minutes, or until lightly golden on the bottom.
 Flip over and continue to cook for around 6 minutes, until golden and cooked through.
 (It can be tricky to flip a whole waffle, but be bold and go for it – if it breaks, don’t worry, you can rock the rustic look.)

 Give the waffle an extra couple of minutes on each side to crisp up, then serve them with your toppings.
 I like mine with bacon, egg and maple syrup, but you can serve them with berries and yoghurt, or whatever you like.